merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 If you look at the data without modifying anything in the interface, it looks like reads are mapping all over each reference.
 But with a few tweaks (focusing on detection and Q2Q3 coverage instead of the default mean coverage, setting some reasonable minimum and maximum values), you can get a bit closer to understanding the 'true' distribution of these genomes.

 Here is how I interpreted the visualization for each genome:
-- `MAG_Trichodesmium_thiebautii_Indian`: the only sample in which this genome is highly detected is `INDIAN_OCEAN`.
+- **MAG_Trichodesmium_thiebautii_Indian**: the only sample in which this genome is highly detected is `INDIAN_OCEAN`.
 Some of its contigs are also detected in `PACIFIC` and `MEDITERRANEAN`, but not all.
 On average, the genome seems to have a Q2Q3 coverage of ~3x in `INDIAN_OCEAN`, though there are a couple of contigs in which the mean coverage spikes to as high as ~56x, driven by individual genes (including a transposase) that are recruiting lots of reads
-- `MAG_Candidatus_Trichodesmium_miru`: this genome is detected in `ATLANTIC` with a Q2Q3 coverage of ~4-5x, and partially detected in `MEDITERRANEAN` and `PACIFIC` with somewhat less coverage.
+- **MAG_Candidatus_Trichodesmium_miru**: this genome is detected in `ATLANTIC` with a Q2Q3 coverage of ~4-5x, and partially detected in `MEDITERRANEAN` and `PACIFIC` with somewhat less coverage.
 The coverage depth appears much less consistent in these two samples than in `ATLANTIC`, and that combined with the large missing region suggests that `ATLANTIC` is the only sample in which this organism is truly present (that is, it gathered non-specific read recruitment from a different _Trichodesmium_ species in `MEDITERRANEAN` and `PACIFIC`)
-- `MAG_Candidatus_Trichodesmium_nobis`: this genome is certainly detected in `MEDITERRANEAN`, but only half of its contigs (or fewer) have decent detection scores in the other samples, and coverage depth is quite inconsistent in those other samples.
+- **MAG_Candidatus_Trichodesmium_nobis**: this genome is certainly detected in `MEDITERRANEAN`, but only half of its contigs (or fewer) have decent detection scores in the other samples, and coverage depth is quite inconsistent in those other samples.
 It seems to be covered ~5x in `MEDITERRANEAN`.

 Because I generated the datapack, I can let you in on a little secret -- each of our metagenomes contains reads that map to _exactly two of our genomes_: the first is always _Trichodesmium sp._ and the second is always another MAG.
 The _true_ genome-sample pairing is as follows:
 - `MAG_Trichodesmium_thiebautii_Indian` is present in `INDIAN_OCEAN`
 - `MAG_Candidatus_Trichodesmium_miru` is present in `ATLANTIC`.
 Note that I also kept reads mapping to this genome in the `PACIFIC` sample, but I believe these to be non-specific
 - `MAG_Candidatus_Trichodesmium_nobis` is present in `MEDITERRANEAN`.
 Note that I also kept reads mapping to this genome in the `RED_SEA` sample, though these are either non-specific or Ca. _T. nobis_ is in extremely low abundance there (analogous to the situation we saw earlier for _Trichodesmium sp._ in this sample)

 So non-specific read recruitment really muddled the picture for us here.
-It made several contigs of `MAG_Trichodesmium_thiebautii_Indian` appear present in `PACIFIC` and `MEDITERRANEAN`, even though those reads were coming from the candidate species instead.
-The Ca. _T. miru_ genome recruited plenty of reads from _Trichodesmium sp._ and Ca. _T. nobis_ in the `MEDITERRANEAN` sample, and from whatever local _Trichodesmium_ population belongs to `PACIFIC`, such that a large portion of its genome appeared covered in those samples.
+It made several contigs of _T. thiebautii_ appear present in `PACIFIC` and `MEDITERRANEAN`, even though those reads were coming from different species.
+The Ca. _T. miru_ genome recruited plenty of reads from Ca. _T. nobis_ in the `MEDITERRANEAN` sample, and from whatever local _Trichodesmium_ population belongs to `PACIFIC`, such that a large portion of its genome appeared covered in those samples.
 The same thing happened in the non-`MEDITERRANEAN` samples for Ca. _T. nobis_.

 Regardless, with a bit of care, we were able to push past the non-specific read recruitment signal and identify the sample in which each genome was truly present.